Study finds that about half of people in Chicago witness a shooting before they turn 40.

 - Such levels of violence exposure may cause chronic stress and knock-on health implications for populations in Chicago and elsewhere.

-Newswise — A study tracking the lives of Chicagoans from childhood and adolescence in the 1990s to the start of middle age has found that 56% of Black and Hispanic residents from across the city witnessed at least one shooting by the time they turned forty.
+Newswise — A research project monitoring the experiences of Chicago residents from youth through early middle age in the 1990s has revealed that 56% of Black and Hispanic individuals throughout the metropolis observed at least one shooting prior to reaching the age of forty.

-Across all racial categories, 50% of the study’s participants had been exposed to gun violence by age forty.
-The average age to witness a shooting was just 14 years old.
+Irrespective of racial categorization, half of the individuals included in the study had encountered gun violence before reaching the age of forty.
+On average, the age at which participants witnessed a shooting was only 14 years old.

-Of those in the study, more than 7% of Black and Hispanic people had themselves been shot before turning forty, compared to 3% of White people.
-The average age for being shot was 17 years old.
+-Among the study participants, over 7% of Black and Hispanic individuals had suffered a gunshot wound prior to reaching the age of forty, as opposed to 3% of White individuals.
+The average age for experiencing a gunshot injury was 17 years old.

-Researchers also compared the locations of gun violence incidents* in the year leading up to recent study interviews in 2021.
-Rates of shootings within a 250-metre radius of the homes of Black participants were over 12 times higher than those of White participants.
-Rates of shootings near the homes of Hispanic people were almost four times higher than for White people.
+The researchers also examined the locations of gun violence incidents* in the year prior to the most recent study interviews in 2021.
+The frequency of shootings occurring within a 250-meter radius of the residences of Black participants was more than 12 times greater than that of White participants.
+The incidence of shootings in proximity to the homes of Hispanic individuals was almost four times higher than that of White individuals.

-The research team continued to gather data for participants who had moved out of the city, although the vast majority of gun violence took place within Chicago.
+The research team collected additional data from participants who had relocated out of the city, but it should be noted that the overwhelming majority of incidents of gun violence occurred within the city of Chicago.

-The sustained stress of living with the potential for gun violence likely takes a “cumulative physiological toll” on Chicago’s citizens – and people in cities across the US, argue researchers.
+Researchers contend that the ongoing stress of residing in an environment where the possibility of gun violence is ever-present is likely to exact a "cumulative physiological toll" on Chicago's populace, as well as individuals in urban areas throughout the United States.

-Findings from the latest study, led by a University of Cambridge criminologist in collaboration with researchers from Harvard and Oxford universities, are published today in JAMA Network Open, a journal of the American Medical Association
+The outcomes of the most recent study, which was overseen by a criminologist from the University of Cambridge in collaboration with researchers from Harvard and Oxford universities, have been published today in JAMA Network Open, a publication of the American Medical Association.

-“Existing evidence suggests that the long-term stress of exposure to firearm violence can contribute to everything from lower test scores for schoolkids to diminished life expectancy through heart disease,” said study lead author Dr Charles Lanfear, from the University of Cambridge’s Institute of Criminology.
+Dr. Charles Lanfear, lead author of the study and affiliated with the Institute of Criminology at the University of Cambridge, stated that previous research indicates that the chronic stress of being exposed to gun violence may lead to a range of negative outcomes, such as reduced academic performance in school-aged children and decreased life expectancy due to heart disease.

-“We expected levels of exposure to gun violence to be high, but not this high.
-Our findings are frankly startling and disturbing,” said Lanfear.
-“A substantial portion of Chicago’s population could be living with trauma as a result of witnessing shootings and homicides, often at a very young age.”
+Lanfear expressed his surprise at the elevated rates of gun violence exposure uncovered by the study, stating, "We anticipated that levels of exposure to gun violence would be significant, but not to this extent.
+Frankly, our results are both jarring and troubling."
+He added that a significant percentage of Chicago's populace could be grappling with the psychological impact of having witnessed shootings and homicides, frequently from a very early age.

-“It is clear that Black people in particular are often living in a very different social context, with far higher risks of seeing and becoming victims of gun violence in the streets near their homes lasting into middle age.”
+The data indicates that Black individuals, in particular, often reside in a distinct social milieu, where the probability of encountering gun violence on the streets close to their homes, and becoming victims themselves, persists into their middle age.

-The Project on Human Development in Chicago Neighborhoods (PHDCN), a Harvard University study, has followed thousands of children since they were first surveyed in the 1990s, gathering life experiences as they grow up in the city or move away.
-Participants are from households selected at random from a set list of eighty Chicago districts – carefully chosen to reflect Chicago’s spectrum of race and levels of social advantage, or lack thereof.
+The Project on Human Development in Chicago Neighborhoods (PHDCN), which is a Harvard University research effort, has been monitoring the progress of thousands of children since they were initially surveyed in the 1990s, compiling information about their life experiences as they mature within the city or relocate elsewhere.
+Participants are drawn from households chosen at random from a predetermined list of eighty Chicago neighborhoods that were carefully selected to represent a range of racial and socioeconomic backgrounds that exist across the city.

-The latest research focused on data gathered from 2,418 of participants born in the early 1980s through to the mid-1990s, equally split between men and women.**
+The recent study focused on information obtained from a group of 2,418 participants who were born between the early 1980s and the mid-1990s, with equal numbers of males and females included in the sample.

-The oldest study participants, born in 1981, hit adolescence in the early-to-mid 1990s when lethal violence reached a peak in the US.
-“The nineties saw a demographic bump collide with high poverty levels and rises in gang crime resulting in part from the crack epidemic,” said Lanfear.
+According to Lanfear, the earliest study subjects, born in 1981, were entering adolescence in the early-to-mid 1990s, a period when lethal violence had surged in the United States.
+He stated that the nineties witnessed a convergence of a demographic bump with high levels of poverty and an increase in gang-related crime that was, in part, attributable to the crack epidemic.

-“However, since 2016 we have seen another surge in gun violence.
-Rates of fatal shootings in Chicago are now higher than they ever were in the nineties.”
+Lanfear added that although the 1990s saw a significant increase in gun violence, there has been another upswing since 2016.
+In fact, rates of deadly shootings in Chicago have now exceeded those witnessed in the nineties.

-Men are far more likely to be involved in violent crime, and this is reflected in the risks of actually being shot by age 40, which are five times higher for men than women.
-However, there was a much smaller difference between the sexes for exposure to gun violence: 43% of women and 58% of men had seen someone shot.
+Research indicates that men are more prone to engage in violent behavior, which is reflected in their higher risk of being shot by the age of 40.
+In contrast, women face a lower risk.
+The disparity between the sexes was not as pronounced for exposure to gun violence, as 58% of men and 43% of women had witnessed someone being shot.

-“The chronic stress effects on women from being so highly exposed to firearm violence may well be substantial in Chicago, and indeed in many US cities,” said Lanfear.
+Lanfear suggests that the long-term impact of firearm violence on women in cities across the US, including Chicago, may be significant.
+Given that women are also highly exposed to such violence, the chronic stress effects on them could be substantial.

-“The study participants are taken from right across Chicago, and only a tiny fraction will be involved in any kind of crime.
-Given the levels of women and children witnessing gun violence in the city, the vast majority of this exposure will be as bystanders in public spaces, in streets or outside schools.”
+According to Lanfear, the study's participants were selected from different parts of Chicago, and only a small proportion would be involved in any kind of criminal activity.
+Considering the high rates of women and children exposed to gun violence in the city, the majority of this exposure would be as bystanders in public spaces, such as streets or outside schools.

-“The public health consequences of life in violent and traumatised neighbourhoods will be playing out not just in Chicago, but in many cities right across the United States,” Lanfear said.
+Lanfear emphasized that the implications of living in violent and traumatized neighborhoods would not be limited to Chicago, but could also be observed in numerous cities throughout the United States.

 NOTES: